2019 Toyota RAV4 Hybrid: First drive and range review30 June 2019

 The steering isn’t particularly heavy and every model gets rear parking sensors and a reversing camera to help make parking relatively stress-free.
 Pick a Design model or above and you also get front parking sensors.

 The RAV4 does a good job smoothing out bumps and potholes around town and exhibits little lean on faster country roads.
-The direct steering makes it easy to accurately carve from one corner to another.
-All-in-all, the Toyota RAV4 drives pretty well for such an upright family SUV.
+For a high riding family SUV the RAV4 drives well, steering feel is direct, and weighted nicely, giving confidence in the corners.

 Settle into an inter-city motorway journey and you’ll find things stay calm and relaxed.
-The large angular door mirrors produce a slight whistle at speed depending on wind direction, but you won’t hear much noise from the goings on underneath.
+One slight gripe from the refreshed RAV4 is the wing mirrors, being so large and angular you might hear a slight whistle at motorway speeds, but you won’t hear much noise from the goings on underneath.

 Toyota claims the hybrid combination of petrol and electric power lets the RAV4 return up to 51mpg, which would be about right as, during a week of mixed-road driving, we covered 505.9 miles and attained an average of 52mpg.

 When crash-tested by Euro NCAP early in 2019, the new Toyota RAV4 was awarded a full five stars for safety, scoring 93 per cent for adult occupants and 87 per cent for child occupants.